Andrea Kelly (curler): 2018–2022: Return to New Brunswick

-2023–present
+2023–2025: Team McCarville

 Kelly's new team had immediate success together, winning the 2023 KW Fall Classic by defeating Scotland's Rebecca Morrison.
 They also had a quarterfinal finish at the North Grenville Women's Fall Curling Classic, losing out to Hailey Armstrong.
 In the new year, the team easily won the 2024 Northern Ontario Scotties Tournament of Hearts, going undefeated to claim the title.
 At the 2024 Scotties Tournament of Hearts in Calgary, the team had mixed results.
 Sitting 4–3 heading into their last round robin game, they lost to Manitoba's Kaitlyn Lawes 6–5.
 This created a five-way tie for third with Lawes, British Columbia, Quebec, and Saskatchewan.
 With tiebreaker games abolished and the first tiebreaker (which was head-to-head between all tied teams) tied as well at 2–2, cumulative last stone draw distance between all the teams was used to decide who would make the playoffs.
 The McCarville rink finished with a total of 370.3 but would miss the playoffs as the Lawes rink finished first with a 231.6.